abstractionmage/unofficial-porkbun-ddns-python/README.md

-# porkbun-dynamic-dns-python [deprecated]

-Please note, this module is now in deprecated status.
-It is provided as-is as an example of how to use the Porkbun API manage DNS records, but is no longer maintained.
-Our unofficial recommendation would be to look into <a href="https://github.com/ddclient/ddclient">ddclient</a>, which now supports calls to our API.

-Our minimalist dynamic DNS client.
-Compatible with both Python 2 or 3 so it runs on MacOS without any additional software to install, or any other platform that supports Python.
+# Improved Porkbun DDNS Python Script

+Fork of Porkbun's deprecated Python DDNS Client which only re-creates the DNS record if your IP address has actually changed.

 Installation:

  1. Install Python if it's not already installed.
-This client is Python 2-compatible so it should run out of the box on MacOS and many Linux distributions.
 If you're running Windows, you should download the most recent production Python version.
  2. Download and uncompress porkbun-dynamic-dns-python to the folder of your choice
  3. Install the *requests* library:
  	`pip install requests`*
- 4. Rename config.json.example to config.json and paste in your generated API and Secret keys.
+ 4. Paste in your generated API and Secret keys into `config.json`.
 Save the config file.
-If you haven't yet generated the keys, check out our [Getting Started Guide.](https://kb.porkbun.com/article/190-getting-started-with-the-porkbun-dns-api)
+If you haven't yet generated the keys, check out Porkbun's [Getting Started Guide.](https://kb.porkbun.com/article/190-getting-started-with-the-porkbun-dns-api)

 * If running the DDNS client on MacOS with the default Python 2.7, run `ensurepip --upgrade --user` first then run `pip install requests --user`